-LinkedIn has become by far the most powerful online weapon in the job-seeker’s arsenal, and is especially useful for international job hunting where personal networks aren’t as strong.
+LinkedIn has become by far the most powerful online weapon in the job-seeker’s arsenal, and is especially useful for international job hunting where personal networks may not be as strong.
 Being successful with LinkedIn allows you to expand your base of contacts, which in turn increases your prospects of gainful employment in Canada.

 Why is LinkedIn useful?

-LinkedIn allows you to organize your professional connections, build an online presence and leverage common connections with other members of your network.
-The purpose it to build connections that can assist you in meeting your professional objectives.
-Whether you are searching for a job, keeping up to date on your field or looking to advance your career, you will find LinkedIn can help you achieve your goal.
+LinkedIn allows you to organise your professional connections, build an online presence and leverage common connections with other members of your network.
+The purpose is to build connections that can assist you in meeting your professional objectives.
+Whether you are searching for a job, keeping up to date on your field, or looking to advance your career, you will find LinkedIn helpful.

 Build rapport — Posting topical articles or comments on your profile or selected groups can help you engage with your existing network and build new contacts.